Frequently asked questions

 -

-The approach will be discussed with you when we define your goals.
+The approach and frequency of sessions will be discussed with you when we define your goals and collaborate to develop your individual therapy plan.

 -

-I apply a variety of humanistic approaches, as well as cognitive and behavioural modalities.
 In each session I show up as non-judgemental, empathic and with the belief that you are the expert in your own life, and my role is to support you in overcoming challenges and processing difficult emotions and experiences.
-I allow the pace of therapy to be led by you and you will remain in control every step of the way.
+I allow the pace of therapy to be led by you, and you will remain in control every step of the way.

-My approach is tailored to the needs of each client and I am trained in a variety of modalities and frameworks to ensure each client’s needs are supported in a way that works for them.
+My approach is tailored to the needs and preferences of each person and I am trained in a variety of modalities and frameworks to ensure your needs are supported in a way that works for you.

 -

-A Mental Health Care Plan is not required to access my Counselling services, and sessions do not currently attract a Medicare rebate.
+A referral or Mental Health Care Plan is not required to access my services, and sessions do not currently attract a Medicare rebate.

-One benefit of this, is that the waiting times are usually much shorter than accessing government funded/Medicare services and the option to access ongoing mental health support is available, rather than being capped at 10 sessions- which is the case with Medicare.
+One benefit of this, is that the waiting time may be much shorter than accessing government funded/Medicare services and the option to access ongoing support is available, rather than being capped at 10 subsidised sessions- which is often the case with Medicare.

 -